pallets/flask/docs/testing.rst

 :func:`~tempfile.mkstemp` function does two things for us: it returns a low-level file handle and a random file name, the latter we use as database name.
-We just have to keep the `db_fd` around so that we can use the :func:`os.close` function to close the function.
+We just have to keep the `db_fd` around so that we can use the :func:`os.close` function to close the file.

 If we now run that testsuite, we should see the following output::